celtra/custom-ui-extension-pdf-generator/README.md

 			EOF

-To see the extension in Celtra platform, open Design file in Scaling Studio and go to Overview tab, click on Export button and you should see it as an option in Distribute list.
+To view the extension in Celtra CA, open a Design File and go to Overview tab, click on Export button and you should see your extension as an option in Distribute list.

+> [!NOTE]
-Note: if your extension contains errors or URL is not accessible it might not appear in the list.
+> If your extension contains errors or URL is not accessible it might not appear in the list.

 ### Celtra uiExtensions API endpoint